-In this post, we’ll see how to boot Android in recovery mode.
+In this post, you will see the steps to boot Android into recovery mode.
 Let’s get started.

-This method is for the rooted Android device only.
+This method is only suitable for rooted Android devices.

-- Now, you can see a menu with these options – Power off, Restart, Soft restart, Restart to recovery, Restart to bootloader, Restart to safe mode.
+Now you will see a menu with these options – Power off, Restart, Soft restart, Restart to recovery, Restart to bootloader, Restart to safe mode.

 The command is: